 Having got those customers on board, the emphasis switches to building a strong partnership with them; understanding and responding to their needs with the aim of maintaining the service contract.
 It’s personal, it’s focused on customer success (rather than merely product expertise) and it’s likely to be viewed either consciously or unconsciously by your customers as what to expect from a tech provider.

-How do I build market share in 2015?
+How do I build market share RIGHT NOW?

 Never before has it been more important to resist trying to be all things to all people.
 To engage effectively means identifying the concerns of your customers and understanding the specific stages a customer goes through before making a purchase.
 Customers are looking for something more than a sales pitch: they have very specific need states and questions they expect you to answer.
 Say you are developing a case management system that could in theory be pitched to a wide range of professions.
 Market research quickly reveals that what accountants require for customer success is markedly different to what lawyers expect.
 You then find that what litigation lawyers require from software is different to what conveyancers need.
 You may also discover that the best channels to reach these various sub-groups are subtly different.